-Be upfront (and realistic) about your budget.
-Be truthful and specific about what you expect and what your budget is.
-The decorator should let you know if he or she can meet your expectations within your budget.
-Be wary of any decorator that promises you the moon; they probably can't deliver it.
+Be truthful and specific about what you expect and how much you have to spend.
+The decorator should let you know if they can meet your expectations within your budget.
+Be wary of anyone that promises you the moon because they probably can't deliver it.

-Don't discount your design center.
-Home Depot, IKEA, furniture stores and other retail outlets have experts on staff that will help you incorporate their products.
-Their services are often free, and though the products are not, many times these staff members can authorize discounts or know of upcoming sales that will help you with your budget.
+Home Depot, IKEA, furniture stores, and other retail outlets have experts on staff that will help you incorporate their products into your design.
+Their services are often free, though the products are not.
+Yet, many times these staff members can authorize discounts or know of upcoming sales that will help you stay within your budget.